Marcin1990x/electrical-protocols-manager/README.md

 - adding 6 types of different measurements to room: each measurement contains of general measurement data and measurement entries with measured values and automatically calculated results
+- editing all added measurements (new feature 18.01.2024)
 - adding electricians to application which can be later add to protocol
 - adding title page information about measurements condition to protocol
 - generating PDF protocol file with preview in application
 - saving generated PDF in application directory with name given by user
 - saving all application data to file which is loading on application startup

 ## Generated PDF protocol includes:
 - title page with electricians information, protocol title, protocol number, client's data,